 Zone Based Firewall

 In zone-based policy, interfaces are assigned to zones, and inspection policy is applied to traffic moving between the zones and acted on according to firewall rules.
-A Zone is a group of interfaces that have similar functions or features.
+A zone is a group of interfaces that have similar functions or features.
 It establishes the security borders of a network.
 A zone defines a boundary where traffic is subjected to policy restrictions as it crosses to another region of a network.

 Key Points: